Abhishekkumar2021/compile-run/README.md

 # README

-Compile and run the cpp file with a single command while taking input from a file and writing output to another file. best for competitive programming.
+Compile and run the cpp file in a competitive programming style. `Take input from a file and write output to a file`

 ## Features